-There are no pre-set cutoff points for the final grades; the cutoff points will be decided based on an assessment of difficulty level, class performance, and fairness.
-That is, there is no definite rule for translation of number grades to letter grades.

-Plagiarism, absenteeism, lack of preparation, and lack of effort will result in a failing grade.
+There is no pre-set mapping between number grades and letter grades.
+The mapping will be decided based on an assessment of difficulty level, class performance, and fairness.
+In other words, there is no definite rule for translation of number grades to letter grades.
+Absenteeism, lack of preparation, and lack of effort will usually result in a failing grade.
+Plagiarism will not be tolerated in this course.
+The instructor will report every incident of plagiarism to the Dean's office.
+Students are required to pass the final exam in order to pass the course.